acertio/biscuitsec.org/README.md

 `npm start`

+## Deploy
+The playground is deployed on netlify, and available at https://biscuitsec.org

 ## Use cases
 Our base scenario is a [car rental agency](./examples/car_rental_agency.md)

 We implemented other self-contained examples, such as [xstate](https://github.com/acertio/ex_biscuit_xstate).

 ## Credit